snotskie/ttrpg/md/index.md

 **Aptitudes:** Your Aptitudes are the important and often unique narrative areas you are "apt" in.

+**Aptitude Ease:** When you perform a Check related enough to your Aptitudes, you may round rolls of 3 or 4 up to 5.

+**Aptitude Difficulty:** When another character Attacks you, if the Check is related enough to your Aptitudes, its difficulty is one rank higher.

 **Specializations:** Your Specializations are the Aptitudes you have "specialized," which grant you unique effects depending on the nature of the specialization.
 You may specialize your Aptitudes in the Session Shop.
 An example is given below.

 **Specialization Limits:** You may not specialize the same Aptitude more than once or choose the same Specialization more than once.

-**Aptitude Ease:** When you perform a Check related enough to your Aptitudes, you may round rolls of 3 or 4 up to 5.

-**Aptitude Difficulty:** When another character Attacks you, if the Check is related enough to your Aptitudes, its difficulty is one rank higher.
+**Evergreen Specializations:** The game's Setting Ethic provides a number of "evergreen" Specializations.
+All characters in the game, whether controlled by the players or not, always have the effects of those evergreen Specializations, regardless of their Backstory or Aptitudes.

 <div>
   <p>